Although it is possible to scuba dive elsewhere on Madagascar, all of these animals were photographed in the waters around Nosy Be.

 Rabbitfish:

 Rabbitfish (spinefoots) have large dark eyes and small, rabbit-like mouths.
 There are 28 species, native to shallow waters in the Indo-Pacific.
-Two spcies have also colonized the eastern Mediterranean via the Suez Canal.
+Two species have also colonized the eastern Mediterranean via the Suez Canal.
 The fin spines have venemous glands.

 Brown-spotted rabbitfish (starry rabbitfish), Siganus laqueus